Guide summary

 Are Bose or Sony better for noise canceling?

-Sony is often the stronger isolation pick; Bose is often easier to wear for long sessions.
-Fit can override lab ranking if the ear cup seal breaks.
+Sony is often the stronger isolation pick on paper; Bose is often easier to wear for long sessions.
+Fit and seal on your head can override reputation—try both paths if you wear glasses.

 Are noise-canceling headphones good for calls?

-Some are, but ANC for your ears and microphone noise reduction are different systems.
-Call-heavy buyers should check mic samples before buying.
+Some are, but ANC for your ears and outgoing microphone quality are different systems.
+Call-heavy buyers should check mic samples and multipoint behavior with their laptop before buying.

 Are cheap ANC headphones worth it?

 Yes if expectations are realistic.
-Budget ANC can reduce steady rumble and fan noise, but it rarely matches premium models for chatter, comfort, and transparency mode.
+Budget and mid-range ANC can reduce steady rumble and fan noise, but they rarely match premium models for chatter, comfort, transparency mode, and microphone polish.